Melody Rules: Production

 Melody Rules was fledgling broadcaster TV3's first attempt at a sitcom, and it was hoped the show would form one of a number of flagship productions for the station.
-They received $1,262,990 funding from NZ on Air for production.
+They received $1,262,990 funding from NZ On Air for production.

 TV3 paid an American television writer, John Vorhaus, to hold workshops in New Zealand, teaching hopeful writers how to script an American-style sitcom.
 This influenced the style of Melody Rules.

+According to director Michael Robinson, the recording of Melody Rules took place in a small studio at TV3's headquarters in Auckland.
+The scenes were shot with three cameras and the footage was vision switched (compiled at the time of recording from the three camera shots provided) from an outside broadcast unit in the loading bay instead of the studio control room.
+Due to the studio's size, there was no live audience so the laugh tracks had to be added during post production.